 Prof. McKemie, of Georgia, whose ancestors for three generations are in the cemetery around the old Brick Church, says: "That old Brick Church has been a seed bed from which transplants have gone throughout the South."
 After speaking of the names of the families already mentioned in this sketch, he says: "If I were in the cemetery, I could recall many other names whose generations have carried Presbyterianism from South Carolina to the Pacific Coast.
 I recall two ministers, Revs.
 Joseph and John E. Davidson (who were baptized in the Brick Church by Dr. Rogers) who passed their ministerial lives in North Louisiana.
-For thirty-five years Joseph Davidson preached more sermons, married and buried more people, than any minister in North Louisiana.
-John E. Davidson was a graduate of Princeton, and in three years organized six or seven churches in Louisiana, but he 'went away' just as his star was mounting."
+For thirty-five years Joseph Davidson preached more sermons, married and buried more people, than any minister in North Louisiana, John E. Davidson was a graduate of Princeton, and in three years organized six or seven churches in Louisiana, but he 'went away' just as his star was mounting."

 In addition to these, four other ministers have come from the Brick Church, viz: Rev. J. B. Watt, Rev. J. A. Sloan, Rev. John E. Martin, and Rev. Horace Rabb.
-There are others perhaps, but we have not been able to get their names.
+There are others perhaps, but we have not been able to get their names. avol to rodal as as a look blairfield to noises revise shift.